Parable of the Renegades [BETA Version]

 Knowing that I have readers can make the sun shine for me on a rainy day!
 With that being said, I hope you enjoy the chapter!
 Have a great day! ;D

-Within the compounds of an Underground Arena, a domed cage, full of fighters young and old were partaking in a Battle Royale.
+Within the compounds of an Underground Arena, a domed cage full of fighters young and old competed in a Battle Royal.

-This was a multi-competitor endurance contest where fighters were eliminated by being rendered unable to continue fighting.
+This was a multi-competitor endurance contest where fighters were eliminated by being rendered unable to continue.
 Every thirty seconds, a new competitor would join in.
-Every individual was being timed on how long they could last in the brawl before being eliminated.
-Once a fighter became the current last man standing, he was given the privilege to signal for the Battle Royale to stop within the thirty-second grace period before the next fighter entered the cage.
+Each individual was timed how long they could last in the brawl, thanks to a stopwatch strapped to their wrist.
+Once a fighter became the current last man standing, he had the privilege to signal for the Battle Royal to stop within a thirty-second grace period before the next fighter could enter.
 A cash prize would then be rewarded to him depending on how long he survived since the moment he first stepped foot into the cage.

-The next fighter charged at the one with brown hair and threw a punch like the one that was defeated earlier.
-His smaller opponent prepared another cross-counter, but this other fighter learned from the last one’s mistake.
-At the last second, the bigger fighter pulled back on his fierce straight and used his other fist for a brutal hook aimed to the midsection.
+He prepared another cross-counter, but his next opponent learned from the last one’s mistake.
+At the last second, the bigger fighter pulled back on his fierce straight and used his other fist for a brutal hook aimed at the midsection.
 The brown-haired fighter was too late.

-He took a few seconds to look at a list to find the winner’s identity, then almost blew his vocal cords when he announced the fighter’s name.
+He took a few seconds to look at a list in search of the winner’s identity, then almost blew his vocal cords when he announced the fighter’s name.

-Lucas Thorne limped his way toward the arena’s exit, gasping for air as he dragged his feet with what little strength he had left.
-As he got closer to the exit, some of the spectators began to gossip.
-He paid no attention to them, however as the long and vigorous battle exhausted him to the point that listening to simple chatter felt like a chore.
+Lucas Thorne limped his way toward the cage’s exit, gasping for air as he dragged his feet with what little strength he had left.
+As he got closer to the door, some of the spectators began to gossip.
+He paid no attention to them, however, as the long and vigorous battle had exhausted him.
+Listening to simple chatter felt like a chore.

 “I’ve only watched about three hours, but did he seriously fight for twenty-seven hours straight!?”
-A young man in the crowd was whispering to his friend who was seated next to him.
+A young man in the crowd whispered to a friend seated next to him.

 “So... he’s more of a punching bag?
 Then he must have exhausted his opponents before he dealt the finishing blow!”

-The venue was very spacious to compensate for every single fighter who competed in matches, especially the Battle Royales.
+The Underground Arena was spacious to compensate for every fighter who competed in matches, especially the Battle Royals.
 Lucas laid himself down on a long wooden bench in the arena’s locker room.
-His entire well-being was in horrible pain.
-From all the hits he had taken, to the moments he chose to attack.
+His entire well-being was in horrible pain from all the hits he had taken, to the moments he chose to attack.
 All of this accumulated into becoming the extreme agony he could only wait to go away.
 He needed some time to rest and recover his energy, so he closed his eyes and hoped his unawareness would allow time to fly...

-...Only to jolt awake in shock when a hand landed itself on his shoulder.
+...Only to jolt awake in shock when a hand landed on his shoulder.

 “There you are.
 Congratulations on your phenomenal victory!”
 A voice rang in.

-His breathing had gone haggard from the shock alone, Lucas sprang his eyes open to a man with short and waxed black hair and a small goatee who appeared to be in his late twenties.
-He was also dressed in a business suit.
-Recognizing that man as the arena’s announcer (the 5th one to be exact), Lucas slowly pushed his hands down from behind him and forced himself to sit up while trying to calm down his nerves.
+His breathing haggard from the shock alone, Lucas sprang his eyes open to a man with short and waxed black hair and a small goatee.
+He appeared to be in his late twenties and was also dressed in a business suit.
+Recognizing that man as the arena’s announcer (the fifth one to be exact), Lucas slowly pushed his hands down from behind him and forced himself to sit up while trying to calm his nerves.

 Unfortunately for Lucas, his prize money was in the form of two stainless steel suitcases loaded with cash.
-If it weren’t for his burnt-out state, he probably would’ve used said suitcases as stress relievers on the older man’s face.
-It’s what would’ve been his version of a “thank you” for burdening him with a hassle, and for touching him without warning - that was something he was never fond of no matter how rough or gentle it may have been.
+A check would’ve been much better.
+If it weren’t for his burnt-out state, he probably would’ve used the suitcases as stress relievers on the older man’s face.
+It’s what would’ve been his version of a “thank you” for burdening him with a hassle, and for touching him out of nowhere without warning -- that was something he was never fond of no matter how rough or gentle it may have been.

 The older man sat next to him.

-“I’m very surprised you actually withstood more than a day.
-Most people would be dead within a quarter of that!”
+“I’m amazed you actually withstood more than a day.
+Most people would be dead within a quarter of that.”

 “You know, if you keep getting results like this, I don’t think you would need to get a job.
 You’re in high school, right?”

 “Freshman...”
 Lucas responded just to humor the man.
-He was no longer in the mood to do nothing more than to get some well-deserved rest.
+He was no longer in the mood to do anything other than to get some well-deserved rest.

-“Then you still have a lot of your life ahead of you!
-Being so young and already winning big amounts of cash...
+“Then you still have a lot ahead of you!
+Being so young and already winning big amounts of cash.
 How nice it is to do things this early!”
-The announcer said before he left the locker room while whistling a catchy tune.
+The announcer said before he left the locker room, whistling a catchy tune.

 After a while, Lucas felt like he had rested for several hours, but he couldn’t trust his comprehension of time.
-Feeling like he regained a bit of strength, he prepared to leave the Underground Arena, which he always felt was an armpit of a venue.
-He unraveled his hand wraps, packed them into his backpack, which was previously in the locker closest to him, put on a plain gray t-shirt, then painstakingly lifted the pair of heavy cash-filled steel suitcases.
+Feeling like a bit of strength had returned, he prepared to leave the Underground Arena, which he always felt was an armpit of a venue.
+He unraveled his hand wraps, packed them into his backpack from a nearby locker, put on a plain gray t-shirt, then painstakingly lifted the heavy pair of cash-filled suitcases.
 Slowly, he staggered his way out of the arena.
-The process took a while thanks to a few instances of stumbling over and picking himself back up.
+The process took a while, thanks to a few instances of stumbling over and picking himself back up.

-As Lucas went through the exit, the harsh light of the sun struck him in the face, forcing him to squint his eyes, even though they were already shielded by his bangs.
-It was already bad enough that his hands were full from carrying two suitcases.
+As Lucas went through the exit, the harsh light of the sun struck him in the face, forcing him to squint his eyes, even though his bangs already shielded them.
+It was already bad enough that his hands were full, carrying two suitcases.

 He emerged from the arena and returned to the heart of the town he lived nearby: Cameron’s Feint, Sarkansas.

-Located next to a beach, this massive location was populated with mostly small structures ranging from shops and restaurants of varying international cuisine.
-A few of the bigger structures included schools such as Cameron’s Feint Elementary and High school, which were located within proximity.
+Located next to a beach, this massive location was populated with mostly small structures ranging from shops and restaurants of diverse international cuisine.
+A few of the more significant structures included schools such as Cameron’s Feint Elementary and High School, which were located nearby.
 Cameron’s Feint University stood several blocks away.

-Out of his backpack, Lucas pulled out a small black device, protected by a shock-proof case made with a combination of thick plastic and padded rubber that decorated its four corners.
-After swiping its touchscreen, a pair of eyes scanned the upper right as Lucas checked the time and date of his smartphone.
+Out of his backpack, Lucas pulled out a small black smartphone.
+It was protected by a shock-proof case made with a combination of thick plastic and padded rubber that decorated its four corners.
+After swiping his phone’s touchscreen, a pair of hidden eyes scanned its upper right corner and checked the time and date.

-June 12.
-That’s a Sunday I believe.
-It’s also 9:03 am.
-Looks like I have one day to kick back.
+June 12, 9:03 am.
+Today’s a Sunday, I believe.
+Looks like I have one day to kickback.

 He was just in time for the first bus of the day.
-Since it was a Sunday, he did not have to worry about the bus having too many passengers as he was carrying two suitcases filled with cold-hard cash.
-It was only natural he’d get paranoid about anyone trying to steal twenty-seven hours’ worth of bloody combat money.
+Since it was a Sunday, he didn’t have to worry about the bus having too many passengers while he carried two suitcases filled with cash.
+It was only natural he’d get paranoid about anyone trying to steal twenty-seven hours worth of bloody combat money.

-After he entered the bus and paid a small fare, Lucas chose the seat that was the second closest to the door and on the opposite side of the bus driver.
+After he entered the bus and paid a small fare, Lucas chose the seat second closest to the door and on the opposite side of the bus driver.
 He stacked the two suitcases on top of each other under the chair in front of him.
-His reason for doing so was to make it easy to keep an eye on them, while at the same time, keep them hidden from anyone else.
-Since no one was currently occupying the front seats, Lucas allowed himself to take his eyes off his prize money and relax.
+His original reason for doing so was to make it easy to keep an eye on them while keeping them hidden from anyone else.
+Still, since no one was currently occupying the front seats, Lucas allowed himself to take his eyes off his prize money and relax.

-Letting his face rest on his right hand while he propped his elbow on the narrow platform near the window, Lucas observed the residents of Sarkansas as the bus drove by them.
+Letting his face rest on the palm of his right hand while propping its elbow on the window sill, Lucas observed a few residents of Cameron’s Feint as the bus drove by them.